-9.3.9 The contractor shall provide a lockable disconnecting means along with surge protection on all separate power circuits at or within a reasonable distance of the equipment that it services and must meet the following minimum specifications: Approved for 20A circuit breakers, SCCR rating of 10kAIC which complies with NEC Article 285.6, NEMA 4X weatherproof enclosure, UL1449 4th Edition Type 1 SPD, Diagnostic LED.
+- 9.3.9 The contractor shall provide a lockable disconnecting means along with surge protection on all separate power circuits at or within a reasonable distance of the equipment that it services and must meet the following minimum specifications: Approved for 20A circuit breakers, SCCR rating of 10kAIC which complies with NEC Article 285.6, NEMA 4X weatherproof enclosure, UL1449 4th Edition Type 1 SPD, Diagnostic LED.
 The preferred Surge Protection model is Ditek DTK-120HW.
 Dedicated circuits are required and shall not be shared with other general purpose equipment.
-The circuit disconnecting means shall have a red marking.

-9.3.10 Audio and Visual Notification must be provided throughout the entire facility as required by NFPA 101, UFC 3-600-01 and 4-021-01.
-The preferred method of installation is ceiling mount only.

-9.3.11 The contractor shall install separate (single input) water flow, tamper and PIV monitor modules.
-All modules shall be readily accessible, protected from water incursion and routed in a watertight flexible raceway.
-New PIV switches, water flow switches, and electronic water bells are required for all suppression systems.
-Electronic bell power circuits shall be monitored and a lockable disconnecting means shall be installed on circuits over 50 volts.
+The circuit disconnecting means shall have a red marking. - 9.3.10 Audio and Visual Notification must be provided throughout the entire facility as required by NFPA 101, UFC 3-600-01 and 4-021-01.
+The preferred method of installation is ceiling mount only. - 9.3.11 The contractor shall install separate water flow, tamper and PIV monitor modules.
+New PIV, water flow switches and electronic water bells are required for all suppression systems.
+All modules shall be readily accessible, protected from water incursion and routed in a water tight flexible raceway.
+If an electronic bell is installed in lieu of a water gong, all power circuits shall be monitored and a lockable disconnecting means shall be installed on circuits over 50 volts. - 9.3.12 Install addressable duct detectors with sample tubes, visual indicator lights and fan shutdowns "ONLY" were required per current Base, NFPA 72 and NFPA 90A guidelines.
+Duct Detectors must be latching, report a supervisory alarm, shut down fans to prevent smoke spread and shall be resettable via the fire alarm panel.
+Remote test switches and visual indicator lights shall be installed if detectors are not readily accessible. - 9.3.13 Ultrasensitive Smoke Detection (air aspirating system) shall be installed in areas where very early warning detection has been suggested (typically IT rooms) per NFPA 75 and 76 and must be monitored by the FACP.

-9.3.12 Newly installed systems shall be 100% tested per all NFPA, UFC, and manufactures recommendations.
-An NFPA Record of Completion and HAFB inspection checklist shall be completed and signed by the factory certified fire alarm contractor.
-Both forms shall be placed in the FACP document cabinet and a copy shall be provided to the 75th CES Electric/Alarm Shop.
-The old system, if installed, shall be removed only after these requirements are met and then final acceptance test can be scheduled.

-9.3.13 Ultrasensitive Smoke Detection (air aspirating system) shall be installed in areas where very early warning detection has been suggested (typically IT rooms) per NFPA 75 and 76 and must be monitored by the FACP.
 This system shall be consistent with and integrated into the current systems main control panel and shall have readily accessible test ports for all zones.
-The preferred system is VESDA, manufactured by Xtralis.

-9.3.14 Newly installed systems shall be 100% tested per all NFPA, UFC, and manufactures recommendations.
+The preferred system is VESDA, manufactured by Xtralis. - 9.3.14 Newly installed systems shall be 100% tested per all NFPA, UFC, and manufactures recommendations.
 A copy of the NFPA Record of Completion and HAFB inspection checklist shall be signed by the factory certified fire alarm contractor.
 Both forms shall be completed and placed in the FACP document cabinet.
-The old system, if installed, shall be removed only after these requirements are met and then final acceptance test can be scheduled.

-9.3.15 Provide digital and hard copies of panel programming, system installation red line drawings and O&M manuals to the Project Manager and 75th CES Electric/Alarm Shop upon final inspection.
+The old system, if installed, shall be removed only after these requirements are met and then final acceptance test can be scheduled. - 9.3.15 Provide digital and hard copies of panel programming, system installation red line drawings and O&M manuals to the Project Manager and 75th CES Electric/Alarm Shop upon final inspection.
 A hard copy set of drawings shall be placed at the FACP.
 An electronic copy of panel programming, AutoCAD drawings and O&M manuals shall be provided in an approved documentation cabinet.
-Provide an additional 10% of devices used during project (minimum of 1 each type) for spare equipment.

-9.3.16 All work must be done in a "neat and workmanlike manner" as per NFPA 70 and 72.
-All equipment must be clean and in new condition at the conclusion of the project.

-9.3.17 All holes, penetrations, or damage to any surface that occurred during construction must be repaired to match existing building decor.
+Provide an additional 10% of devices used during project (minimum of 1 each type) for spare equipment. - 9.3.16 All work must be done in a "neat and workmanlike manner" as per NFPA 70 and 72.
+All equipment must be clean and in new condition at the conclusion of the project. - 9.3.17 All holes, penetrations, or damage to any surface that occurred during construction must be repaired to match existing building decor.
 Any fire wall penetrations must be sealed with fire caulk.